-- 2.1 Renfrewshire is situated to the West of Glasgow on the south bank of the River Clyde and covers nearly 103 square miles.
-Renfrewshire's population is estimated at approximately 178,000 making it the ninth largest Council area in Scotland in terms of population. - 2.2 Paisley with an estimated population of 78,000 forms the commercial and transport hub for Renfrewshire.
+2.1 Renfrewshire is situated to the West of Glasgow on the south bank of the River Clyde and covers 261 square kilometres.
+Renfrewshire's population is estimated at approximately 176,000 making it the tenth largest Council area in Scotland in terms of population.

-- 2.3 Renfrewshire has a rich and diverse environment.
+- 2.2 Paisley with an estimated population of 76,000 forms the commercial and transport hub for Renfrewshire. - 2.3 Renfrewshire has a rich and diverse environment.
 Paisley, Scotland's largest town, has a rich architectural heritage and is complemented by the Royal Burgh of Renfrew, Erskine New Town, the 18th Century planned town of Johnstone and several villages amidst countryside.
-There are, as at November 2013, 437 licensed premises in Renfrewshire, which includes 66 registered clubs. - 2.4 In Renfrewshire's Local Plan adopted by Renfrewshire Council in March 2006 and emerging Renfrewshire Local Development Plan (LDP) due to be adopted Spring 2014 reference is made to the key role of Renfrewshire as "the main international gateway to Scotland and makes a major contribution to the life of the rest of Scotland."
+There are, as at, 29th October 2018, 432 licensed premises in Renfrewshire, which includes 62 registered clubs. - 2.4 In the Renfrewshire Local Development Plan (LDP) adopted Spring 2014 reference is made to the key role of Renfrewshire as "the main international gateway to Scotland and makes a major contribution to the life of the rest of Scotland."